Skip to content

 They/Them/Their

-They are the author of seven books, including the essay Látigo versus luma (2022), the short story collection Autos que se queman (2022, Cars on Fire 2020), as well as the novels Alias el Rucio (2015, forthcoming in translation 2026) and Segundos (2010).
-Their work, which investigates displacement, identity, and the voices of survivors in the face of gender and colonial violence, has been published across the Americas in outlets such as Hyperallergic, LitHub, Palabra Pública, Granta in Spanish, and La tempestad.
-As a defender of fiction as a political tool, Ríos explores alternative models for human organization through their literary fiction, intermedial experimentations, speculative and experimental narratives.
-They also publish genre fiction under a pseudonym and write children’s books with their son.
+Ríos is the author of seven books, including the essay Látigo versus luma (2022), the short story collection Autos que se queman (2022; Cars on Fire, 2020), and the novels Alias el Rucio (2015; English translation forthcoming) and Segundos (2010).
+Their writing has been published across the Americas in venues such as Hyperallergic, LitHub, Palabra Pública, Granta en español, and La Tempestad.
+Their creative work explores questions of displacement, identity, memory, and survival through experimental and speculative narrative forms.

 MA, 2008, Literary Theory, Universidad de Chile